dtoebe/Logseq-GPSI/pages/ClearPath Strategy.md

 	- ### GPSI
 		- Light and Medium duty fleets
 	- ### CTS
-		- Light and Medium duty fleets, and Cana
+		- Light and Medium duty fleets, and Canadian municipals -
-	-